 The third detonation had a different, quieter, characteristic than the other three, with no odour and associated smoke being unlike other attacks.

-Note again, none of the witnesses interviewed by the FFM saw the bombs dropping.
+Note again, none of the witnesses interviewed by the FFM saw the alleged projectiles falling.

 The “third detonation” is the impact location with the burnt grass, close to the debris.
 This is where it is claimed the chemical bomb was dropped carrying sarin.
 The OPCW-FFM does not refer to this location as a “crater” but rather an “impact point”: